Brian Garfield: Death

 Garfield died at home in Pasadena in December 2018 at the age of 79.
 His wife said the cause was complications of Parkinson's disease.

 Legacy

-John Grisham credited Garfield’s article “Ten Rules for Suspense Fiction” with “giving him the tools” to write his thrillers.
+John Grisham credited Garfield’s article "Ten Rules for Suspense Fiction" with "giving him the tools" to write his thrillers.
 When he died, Lawrence Block tweeted, “RIP Brian Garfield.
 Fine writer, friend for years”.
-In 2015, The Georgia O'Keeffe Museum Research Center in Sana Fe announced that Brian Garfield and his wife had given a gift of correspondence between O’Keeffe and Garfield's mother, Frances O’Brien, "that provides insight into the women’s shared work ethic, their era and their sense of humor — and shows O’Keeffe’s penchant for dashes in her informal notes.
-The gift includes letters, postcards, interviews and other materials from the 1940s to the 1970s that were collected by O’Brien".
+In 2015, the Georgia O'Keeffe Museum Research Center in Santa Fe announced that Brian Garfield and his wife had given a gift of correspondence between O'Keeffe and Garfield's mother, Frances O'Brien, "that provides insight into the women's shared work ethic, their era and their sense of humor — and shows O'Keeffe's penchant for dashes in her informal notes.
+The gift includes letters, postcards, interviews and other materials from the 1940s to the 1970s that were collected by O'Brien".